 - Students must be aged 25 years or younger on 1st September at the commencement of study.

-- There are a limited number of bursaries that will be distributed on a first-come first-served basis while prioritising lower household incomes.
+- There are a limited number of bursaries that will be distributed on a first-come first-served basis while prioritising students with active safeguarding risks, and students with lower household incomes.

-- The bursary is available to undergraduate students who are ordinarily resident in England.
+- Bursaries are is available to undergraduate students who are ordinarily resident in England.
 Students who normally live in Scotland, Wales or Northern Ireland are not eligible.

 - Students whose tuition fee status’ are reassessed in the middle of their degree or who restart a degree will not be eligible